Crypto Tax Guide Germany 2024 [Kryptowährung Steuer]

-- Earning new tokens via DeFi protocols: Whether you're staking, liquidity mining or yield farming, it's likely the BZSt will view new tokens or coins as additional income and therefore your tokens will be subject to Income Tax upon receipt if you're over the €256 additional income threshold.
+Earning new tokens via DeFi protocols: Whether you're staking, liquidity mining, or yield farming, it's likely the BZSt will view new tokens or coins as additional income, and therefore your tokens will be subject to Income Tax upon receipt if you're over the €256 additional income threshold.

-- Trading tokens that accrue value: Instead of paying out new tokens, many DeFi protocols opt to use liquidity pool tokens instead, a kind of token you receive to represent your capital in the pool.
+Trading tokens that accrue value: Instead of paying out new tokens, many DeFi protocols opt to use liquidity pool tokens instead, a kind of token you receive to represent your capital in the pool.
 These tokens generally accrue value based on the rewards you receive from your capital being in the pool.
 It isn't until you withdraw your capital by trading your liquidity pool tokens back that you'll realise a profit.
 In these instances, you may have made a taxable transaction depending on how long you've held your original capital and your liquidity pool tokens.
-For example, if you added assets you've held less than a year to the pool, this would be a short-term trade and any gain subject to Income Tax.
+For example, if you added assets you've held less than a year to the pool, this would be a short-term trade, and any gain is subject to Income Tax.
 Meanwhile, if you've held your capital for more than a year, this would be a tax free long-term gain.
-Similarly, when removing your asset from the liquidity pool by trading your LP tokens back, if you'd held your LP tokens less than a year, any gain would be taxable, but if you'd held them more than a year, any gain would be tax free.
+Similarly, when removing your asset from the liquidity pool by trading your LP tokens back, if you'd held your LP tokens for less than a year, any gain would be taxable, but if you'd held them for more than a year, any gain would be tax free.

 Although they're unique by nature, NFTs will largely be treated the same as any fungible coin or token in Germany from a tax perspective, although there may be different tax implications if you're an NFT creator.